Wilkins Arctic Submarine Nautilus

 Photo in the private collection of Ric Hedman.

-The disabled Nautilus under tow from the USS Wyoming (BB-32), June 14.
+The disabled Nautilus under tow by the Wyoming, June 14.
 1931.
 The boat had been heavily battered by heavy seas and was in rough shape.
 The deck structure and topside safety lines were in disarray.
 The submarine's short periscope can be seen protruding up above the deck.

 Photo in the private collection of Ric Hedman.